Marijuana growers spend a lot of money on hydroponics nutrients because we want big, phat, sugary buds.

-And it’s true…marijuana growers using major hydroponics nutrients brands like General Hydroponics, Canna, House and Garden, Botanicare and others often see their marijuana plants grow, mature, and produce buds.
+We see marijuana growers using major hydroponics nutrients brands like General Hydroponics, Canna, House and Garden, Botanicare, and their marijuana plants grow, mature, and produce buds.

-But the big question we ask is: are hydroponics nutrients designed and tested specifically for marijuana so we get the most grams and THC per watt?
+But the question you can ask yourself is: how do hydroponics nutrients designed and tested specifically for marijuana give me the most grams and THC per watt?

-It came to me suddenly what the company’s name tells you is that General Hydroponics nutrients are in fact general hydroponics nutrients…designed to work on lettuce, beans, and houseplants, not marijuana.
+It came to me right then what the company’s name tells you is that General Hydroponics nutrients are in fact general hydroponics nutrients…designed to work on lettuce, beans, and houseplants, not marijuana.

 “Our products are for ornamental plants and veggies, not for illegal crops,” the General Hydroponics man said.